Buy Well for the planet

 - Watch your washing.
 Washing can release fibres into the environment.

 Click on the following button to find a useful article on making fashion climate-friendly.

-Also many personal care and similar products contain palm-oil in their production, which has dramatic impacts on palm oil forests in the Far East.
+Also, much personal care and similar products contain palm oil in their production, which has dramatic impacts on palm oil forests in the Far East.

 Simple actions to take when buying products are:

 - Avoid products in (single-use) plastic containers

 - Check the labels for products which are not environmentally-friendly